The writing competitions are now closed.

 Entry fee: £10 per entry/£8 per entry for subscribers of Writing Magazine

-Entrants are invited to submit a text of no more than 600 words in prose or verse for children aged 3-6.
+Calling all budding writers who are passionate about picture books!
+Entrants are invited to submit up to two texts of no more than 600 words each - in prose or verse - that are perfect for sharing with children aged 3-6.

 Entrants are invited to send the first three pages (12 pt. double-spaced) of their novel, plus a 600-word maximum synopsis.
-Any theme or period.
+Any theme or period from Upper YA novels to adult.
 For an additional fee, entrants can receive one-two paragraphs of supportive feedback on their entry.

 Please combine the synopsis and submission into ONE file before uploading.